WilliamAktaa0/2013_Acer_AspireE1-571G-Homeserver/README.md

 A network-wide ad blocker and privacy tool that acts as a Domain Name System (DNS) sinkhole for all devices connected to your home network.
 ### JellyFin:
 A volunteer-built media solution that allows you to stream to any device from the *totally legal license bought* media collection you have on your server.
+### Searxng:
+A free internet metasearch engine which aggregates results from various search services and databases.
+Users are neither tracked nor profiled.
 ### WebRevival website:
 Retro web page or community platform reminiscent of the early 1990s and early 2000s days of the internet before corporate takeover.
 ### Miniflux: